 - Salt, optional

 - Preheat the oven to 400 degrees F. Toss the oil and the squash together and spread onto a rimmed baking sheet.
 Bake for 26-28 minutes or until very soft.

-*Prepare quinoa according to package directions, rinsing in a fine-mesh strainer to remove possible bitter flavor.
+- Prepare quinoa according to package directions, which is usually a 1:2 quinoa to water ratio.

 - Be sure that your quinoa is totally cooked through and very soft for the best results.

 - You can use store-bought butternut squash puree (either the kind in a can from the baking aisle or the kind from a baby food pouch) if desired.